maliknaik16/ConnectionsHomes/README.md

 Currently Connections Homes uses a manual process to match youth with mentor families.
 To reduce human error, and evaluation time, Connections Homes is looking for matching program by using a weight system.

 ### Requirements
-- Solution should compare one youth at a time against all mentors
+- Solution should compare one youth at a time against all mentors Solution should compare one youth at a time against all mentors and produce a ranked list of "best mentors" for each youth.
 - Solution should have an interface to capture youth information.
 This could be done by creating Roxie query
 - Matches uses 0-5 weight scale, with 0 = no desire and 5 = most interested
 - If a mentor have  0 weight  on a field that mentor is eliminated.
-For example: if mentor has a 0 on "Gender_Male", then this mentor is no longer an eligible candidate
+For example: if mentor has a 0 on "Gender_Male",and the youth is male then this mentor is no longer an eligible candidate
 - Youth and mentors should be within "Distance" miles provided by user
 - If youth has None Available (N/A) values on all fields under a category, then result should be marked as "Human Review"
 - Spouse values should be treated the same as the primary mentor